 Amaryllis, also known as Hippeastrum, originally comes from Central America and the Caribbean.
-The name Amaryllis comes from the Greek word ‘amarussein’, what means sparkling.
+The name Amaryllis comes from the Greek word ‘amarussein’, which means sparkling.
 This beautiful flower is part of the Daffodil family, and like the whole family, it grows from a flower bulb.

-There are several stories about how the the flowers got its name.
-The best known is a story out of the Greek mythology.
+There are several stories about how the flowers got its name.
+The best known is a story out of Greek mythology.
 The girl Amaryllis was so in love with a sheep shepherd that she injured herself on purpose with an arrow.
-She did this because of Alteo; the shepherd only had eye for flowers.
+She did this because of Alteo; the shepherd only had an eye for flowers.
 At the spot where her blood touched the ground a beautiful flower grew, and this flower was called Amaryllis.
 The name Hippeastrum means ‘knight star’, Hippie means knight and Astron means star in Greek.
 The name is probably a reference to the shape of the flowers of the plant.
 The flower is also known under the name Naked Lady because a flower without leaves looks like a lady without clothes!

 This flower symbolizes pride and beauty.
 The perfect flower to show affection for example at a graduation ceremony or to thank someone.
 If you are giving an Amaryllis, you are always giving a significant gesture.

 Design Suggestions with Amaryllis

 We have created some inspiring floral design videos with Amaryllis:

 - Stunning Amaryllis Christmas Piece